ronjian/English-Word-PDF-Maker/README.md

 This project helps to memorize English words with referring images crawled from google pictures.
-Input is the word list, the PDF will be generated in the same folder.
+Input is the word list placed in the root folder of this project, the PDF will be generated in the same folder.
 <br>
 The input word list as:
 <img src="./word_example.png" width="150"/>